 This post may contain affiliate links for your convenience – please see full disclosure here

-- Hard wood timber – I bought this from my local hardware store Wickes.
-You need thick sturdy wood for this.
+- Hard wood timber – I bought this from my local hardware store Wickes – my go to place for all my wood projects!

 - Jigsaw or circular saw – I’m a huge fan of the Ryobi cordless selection!

 - Wood stain – this is my favourite but its a European Brand.
 Here is a good alternative!

 - Sanding machine

 - 4 x hairpin legs – 40cm (16inch) in height